pietmacom/docker/archlinux-docker/README.md

  - aarch64
  - x86_64

-So the archlinux makes sense, some things are copied from the host system
+So that the archlinux makes sense, some things are copied from the host system

  - locale
  - timezone